EGA-SUPREMO/Aqua-websites/README.md

 * 0.5 $ for photos with a strong watermark
 * 50 $ for photos like this~~always prices high af because I'm not gonna get any sells so I want to say that it's because of the price not the quality~~:

-* Called: Losing Minds, from time to time, without any reason, my laptop like to scared me with crap like this:
+* _Losing Minds_: from time to time, without any reason, my laptop like to scare me with crap like this:

 ![](https://raw.githubusercontent.com/EGA-SUPREMO/Aqua-websites/master/LosingMinds.webp)

-* Called: Hope, notice how the moon alone is as bright as the sun while being shrouded in total darkness.
+* _Hope_: notice how the moon alone is as bright as the sun while shrouded in total darkness.

-If the moon can shine in that condition, why wouldn't you?
+If the moon can shine in those conditions, why wouldn't you?

 ![](https://raw.githubusercontent.com/EGA-SUPREMO/Aqua-websites/master/hope.webp)